kjrosendahl/kjrosendahl/README.md

 👋 Hi, I’m @kjrosendahl

-I am a second year AMAT / CS major located in Chicago.
+I am a second year AMAT / CS major located in Chicago, IL.

-For my classes and research projects, I am learning R and Racket.
+For my current classes and research projects, I am learning R, Racket, and SQL.

-Previously, I have worked with Java, Python, and MATLAB.
+Previously, I have worked with Java, Python, MIPS, and MATLAB.

-Other than school, my hobbies include cooking, reading, writing, and exploring the city.
+Oustide of academics, my hobbies include cooking, reading, writing, and exploring the city.

 Find my linkedin at: https://www.linkedin.com/in/kaylee-rosendahl/